 Fifty women leave everything behind to board a boat in North Africa and flee across the Mediterranean.
 They are escaping forced marriage, hoping for protection and assistance, seeking asylum in Greece.

-Written 2,500 years ago, one of the world’s oldest plays speaks to us through the ages with startling resoncance for our troubled times.
+Written 2,500 years ago, one of the world’s oldest plays speaks to us through the ages with startling resonance for our troubled times.

 The Suppliant Women premiered at the Lyceum Theatre, Edinburgh in October 2016.
 Before its run at the Young Vic, the production will play the Royal Exchange (11 March – 1 April) with a community chorus drawn from the Manchester area.

 ★★★★★ An epic, feminist protest song— Mark Fisher, The Guardian